PROGRAM GOAL

 Flowing from Cottonwood Lake Regional Park through Cottonwood Falls Park, trickling through Railtown and entering Kootenay Lake at the Nelson Dog Walk, Cottonwood Creek is an important part of our community.
 However, many parts of the creek are in poor condition and lack habitat that promotes biodiversity.

 The goal of the Cottonwood Creek Revival (CCR) Project is to assess the condition of the creek and explore opportunities that could improve the health of the creek in the long term.
-Living Lakes Canada, Friends of Kootenay Lake Stewardship Society and the Nelson District Rod Gun Club and Conservation Society are partnering to assess the condition of the creek and explore opportunities which could improve the health of the creek in the long term.
+Living Lakes Canada, Friends of Kootenay Lake Stewardship Society and the Nelson District Rod Gun Club and Conservation Society are partners on this project.

 A State of the Watershed report was commissioned in 2023, and Living Lakes Canada has been carrying out baseline monitoring of the watershed’s water quality and ecosystem health.
 From this work, possibilities for future restoration, management and stewardship activities to benefit the creek are being identified.

-On February 13, 2024, a public meeting was held to present the findings of the State of the Watershed report and the baseline monitoring.
-An interactive session will follow where community members can share their concerns, values and visions for Cottonwood Creek into the future.
+On February 13, 2024, a public meeting was held to present the findings of the State of the Watershed report and the baseline monitoring followed by an interactive session where community members shared their concerns, values and visions for Cottonwood Creek into the future.

 Columbia Wetlands Enhancement and Restoration